sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 <section id="Misc">
 ## Miscellaneous
 * Amazon has no tax in California
-* Amazon gives free shipping for 1 month through Prime, get one intern to signup at a time you can have free shipping all work term
+* Amazon gives free shipping for 1 month through Prime.
+Get one intern to signup at a time so you can have free shipping all work term
 * Woot.com is awesome
 * Waterloo holds [alumni events](http://alumni.uwaterloo.ca/alumni/events/usa/)
   which are often open to students.
-* CECS runs a photo contest every term, one for US coops and one for international coops.
+* CECS runs a photo contest every term, one for US co-ops and one for international co-ops.
-  They encourage you to take pictures with other Waterloo coops as well as to the places you visit.
+  They encourage you to take pictures with other Waterloo co-ops and of the places you visit.
   They do have the right to use it for promotional purposes.
   You get a certificate for participation as well as money for the top 3 winners.
   It's a good way to share your experiences and you might be up for some money for grabs.